Find out how Guider can supercharge mentoring in your organisation:

 Knowledge Retention – Similarly, as the older generations in your workforce near retirement, it's important to ensure their industry knowledge and experience is not lost.
 By establishing a knowledge retention / sharing mentoring program, you can facilitate the passing down of this information across every facet of the business, as well as build a community in the process.

-Maternity & Paternity Mentoring – Both preparing for maternity / paternity leave, and then returning to work afterwards, can be really difficult times.
+Maternity & Paternity Mentoring – Both preparing for maternity / paternity leave, and then returning to work afterwards, can be really difficult.
 Establishing a mentoring program where senior working-parents, who have already been through the process, mentor new working-parents, is highly valuable for their mental health, job satisfaction and happiness.
+Similarly, connecting new parents in group or peer to peer mentoring to share experiences is very valuable.

 Transitional Periods – Another beneficial use of mentoring in organisations is really during any time of change or transition.
 Whether it's new management, a structure overhaul, re-distribution etc, mentoring can help re-establish a culture of community across the organisation in a short period of time.